 How to Propagate Your Bird of Paradise

-A lush, leafy bird of paradise plants can be easily propagated by division.
+A lush, leafy bird of paradise plant can be easily propagated by division.
 This method involves pulling or cutting apart individual tubers or rhizomes of a mature plant with stems and leaves attached to make new plants in addition to the mother plant.

 Wait until your plant is at least three years old before dividing it.
-Keep in mind that division will delay flowering in bird of paradise plants one to two years.
+Keep in mind that division will delay flowering in bird of paradise plants for one to two years.